frosty-ops/ML-Hero-Explorer/README.md

-# 🛡️ Mobile Legends Hero Explorer
+Mobile Legends Hero Explorer

-A simple web application built using **HTML, CSS, and JavaScript** that allows users to search for Mobile Legends heroes and view their information.

-This project reads hero data from a JSON file and displays the hero's image, role, lane, difficulty level, and skills.
+This is a simple web project made using HTML, CSS, JavaScript, and JSON.

+The project allows users to search for a Mobile Legends hero by name.
+After searching, it displays the hero's image and basic information.
+Users can also click on **View Details** to see the hero's lane, difficulty, and skills.

-## 📌 Features
+## Features

-- Search heroes by name
+- Search hero by name
 - Display hero image
 - Show hero role
-- View lane information
+- View hero lane
-- Display hero difficulty
+- Show hero difficulty
-- View all hero skills
+- Display all hero skills
-- Hero data stored in JSON
+- Hero data stored in a JSON file
-- Handles invalid hero names
-- Simple and responsive user interface
+- Shows **"Hero not found"** if the hero is not available

-## 🛠️ Technologies Used
+## Technologies Used

-- HTML5
+- HTML
-- CSS3
+- CSS
 - JavaScript
 - JSON

-## 📂 Project Structure
-Mobile-Legends-Hero-Explorer/
-│
-├── index.html
-├── explorer.html
-├── landing.css
-├── style.css
-├── script.js
-├── heroes.json
-├── images/
-└── README.md

-## 🚀 How It Works

-1. Open the landing page.
-2. Click **Enter Hero Explorer**.
-3. Type the name of a Mobile Legends hero.
-4. Click **Search Hero**.
-5. The application displays:
-   - Hero Image
-   - Hero Name
-   - Hero Role
-6. Click **View Details** to see:
-   - Lane
-   - Difficulty
-   - Hero Skills

-## ⚠️ Error Handling

-The project includes basic error handling.

-- If a hero is not available in the JSON file, the application displays **"Hero not found"**.
-- The JSON data is loaded using **fetch()** inside a **try...catch** block.
-- The **View Details** button only works after a hero has been searched.

-## 📚 Concepts Used
+## Concepts Used

-- HTML5
-- CSS3
-- JavaScript
-- JSON
 - DOM Manipulation
 - Event Listeners
 - Functions